This section covers each component of the upgrading process:

 This section covers changes that you should keep in mind as you attempt to upgrade your Ansible Tower Instance

-tower_setup_conf.ymlis no long used.
+tower_setup_conf.ymlis no longer used.
 Instead, you should now edit the inventory file in the

 Download and then extract the Ansible Tower installation/upgrade tool: http://releases.ansible.com/ansible-tower/setup/